 Ziigaat Odyssey 2 and Ziigaat Horizon use 1DD+3BA and 1DD+2BA+2Planar driver setups respectively.
 Ziigaat Odyssey 2 costs $249 while Ziigaat Horizon costs $329.
 Ziigaat Horizon is $80 more expensive.
-Ziigaat Horizon holds a clear 0.6-point edge in reviewer scores (7.3 vs 7.9).
+Ziigaat Horizon holds a clear 0.7-point edge in reviewer scores (7.2 vs 7.9).
 Ziigaat Odyssey 2 carries a user score of 8.2.
-Ziigaat Odyssey 2 has slightly better mids with a 0.4-point edge, Ziigaat Horizon has significantly better treble with a 1.3-point edge, Ziigaat Horizon has better dynamics with a 0.5-point edge, Ziigaat Horizon has significantly better soundstage with a 1.2-point edge and Ziigaat Horizon has better imaging with a 0.5-point edge.
+Ziigaat Horizon has better bass with a 0.5-point edge, Ziigaat Horizon has better mids with a 0.6-point edge, Ziigaat Horizon has significantly better treble with a 1.5-point edge, Ziigaat Horizon has slightly better dynamics with a 0.3-point edge, Ziigaat Horizon has significantly better soundstage with a 1.1-point edge, Ziigaat Horizon has significantly better details with a 1.2-point edge and Ziigaat Horizon has significantly better imaging with a 1.3-point edge.

 Insights